glitterlee/PythonTraining/examples/message_board/README.md

 	1. Edit the file **board/templates/edit.html**
 	2. In the input section of the form, above `{{ msg_form.text }}`
 		Add the following line `{{ msg_form.user }}`
+	3. Restart django server and check out changes at `http://localhost:8000/`

 7. **Notes:**
-	1. To wipe the database and its migrations, run `python manage.py sqlflush`
+	1. To wipe the database, run `python manage.py flush`